uniworld-io/developer-docs/docs/dataStructure.md

 Where:
 - __blockID__: is the block hash
 - __block_header__: contains the *raw_data* (block number, witness address, tx root, parent hash, time stamp ...) *and witness_signature* who produces the block
 - __transactions__: the list of transaction in the block.
-Each transaction has the brief information that will be descripted below.
+Each transaction has the brief information that will be described below.

 You can get the block by calling the [full node API](./docs/fullNodeAPI)
 ```